jeremymadea/grafica/README.md

   * Add labels to your points and display them with one click.
   * You can use svg files and PShapes to represent your points.
   * Highly customizable.
 Defaults are nice, but you can tweak almost everything.
   * Processing coding style.
-If you are used to work with Processing, grafica will be very easy.
+If you are used to work with Processing, graphantastic will be very easy.
-  * It comes with a good set of [examples](http://jagracar.com/grafica.php).
+  * It comes with a good set of examples.
   * It's open source. grafica is under the GNU Lesser General Public License.
-You can find the complete source code [here](https://github.com/jagracar/grafica/tree/master/src/grafica).
+You can find the complete source code [here](https://github.com/jeremymadea/graphantastic/tree/master/src/grafica).

 ## Installation

-Download the [latest library release](https://raw.github.com/jagracar/grafica/master/releases/grafica.zip) and follow the steps described in the [Processing wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
+Download the [latest library release](https://raw.github.com/jeremymadea/graphantastic/master/releases/graphantastic.zip) and follow the steps described in the [Processing wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).